Division of Grey

-The Division of Grey is an Australian electoral division in South Australia.
+The Division of Grey, soon to be renamed Division of O'Donoghue, is an Australian electoral division in South Australia.
 The division was one of the seven established when the former Division of South Australia was redistributed on 2 October 1903 and is named for Sir George Grey, who was Governor of South Australia from 1841 to 1845 (and later Prime Minister of New Zealand).

+The electorate's administrative renaming - in honour of Dr Lowitja O'Donoghue - will be formally enacted on 8 October 2026; taking complete effect at the next Australian federal election to be held by 2028.

 Geography

 The division covers the vast northern outback of South Australia.
 Highlighting South Australia's status as the second-most centralised state in Australia, Grey spans 904881 km2, over 92 percent of the state.
 The borders of the electorate include Western Australia, the Northern Territory, Queensland and New South Wales borders, in addition to much of the southern coastal border.
 The electorate spans to Marion Bay and Eudunda in the south.
 The main population centres of the electorate include Ceduna, Port Lincoln, Whyalla, Port Augusta, Roxby Downs, Coober Pedy, Port Pirie, Kadina, Maitland, Orroroo, Booleroo Centre, Peterborough, Burra and Eudunda.